ahmad0790/stock-trading-machine-learning-algos/README.md

 ## Market Simulator
 marketsimcode.py = market simulator class that allows us to buy and sell stocks and tracks performance of our portfolio

+## TBD
+1) Generalize strategy to all stocks instead of 1 stock at a time
+2) Add in LSTM Deep Learning Neural Network Class to see if that improves performance